Testosterone Therapy: What to Expect Over Time

 What we're watching for

-Early side effects (like acne/oily skin), and whether the medication is being absorbed as expected.
+Early side effects, like acne or oily skin, and whether the medication is being absorbed as expected.

 Bottom line